davepinch/pinchy.cc/content/topics/people/a/ambrose-bierce/devils-dictionary-extinction.md

 next: "Theologian — the only kind of scholar who has no knowledge whatsoever of his supposed object of study."
 type: quote
 tags:
   - Ambrose Bierce
   - extinction
+  - quote
 ---